GISRSStudy » Remote Sensing » False Color Composite

 Shallow ravinesLight green

-Some of the Sensors (SPOT, LISS-III, LISS-IV) do not capture blue band, because of higher scattering problem.
+Some Sensors (SPOT, LISS-III, LISS-IV) do not capture the blue band, because of higher scattering problem.
 That means it’s not possible to generate true color composites.

 Perform FNCC